-By Christopher Zoukis Recently the US Department of Justice announced they would be closing all privately run federal prisons, declining to renew contracts, or significantly reducing the scope of private prison contracts.
-This comes following a report from the Justice Department’s Office of the Inspector General indicating that private companies do a poor job of…Read More
+A report on for-profit private prisons indicates the model has serious problems.
+Recently the US Department of Justice announced they would be closing all privately run federal prisons, declining to renew contracts, or significantly reducing the scope of private prison contracts.
+This comes following a report from the Justice Department’s Office of the Inspector General

 Like most municipalities, Cumberland County in southern New Jersey needs to raise its revenues.
 Last year it found a very effective way to do just that: fill up its jail.